8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 A strong call to action at the end compels prospects to take action.

-Whether that’s to buy now, take the following steps internally, or even start a free trial – you need to tell prospects what to do next.
+Whether buying now, taking the following steps internally, or even starting a free trial, you need to tell prospects what to do next.

 8 Different Types of Sales Pitch Examples

-While 5 core elements shape every sales pitch, having a concise framework can help deliver your message and narrative to prospects in a compelling way by assisting them to connect with your solution on a deeper level.
+While 5 core elements shape every sales pitch, having a concise framework can help deliver your message and narrative to prospects compellingly by assisting them to connect with your solution on a deeper level.

 To shape this story into the appropriate scenario, salespeople will need to choose the right one from the 8 different types of sales pitches below: